Animal Related Complaints

 Barking Nuisance Complaints

 If you have a neighbor who owns a dog that barks incessantly, disturbing you or your neighbors, sometimes the best course of action is to attempt to speak with the animal owner.
 Often, the animal owner is unaware their dog is disturbing the peace.
-If you have attempted to contact the animal owner or you do not feel it is safe to do so, please call us at 209-937-7445, during business hours, and we will set up a call for service.
+If you have attempted to contact the animal owner or you do not feel it is safe to do so, please contact Stockton Animal Services during business hours, and we will set up a call for service.

 Please be advised, we will need multiple residents willing to make a formal complaint for the City of Stockton to take action on barking nuisance complaints.